 Reinforce traditional training with on-the-job learning.
 When developers get instant feedback and learn to code securely as they are actively coding, they create more secure code faster and make less security missteps going forward.
 And some application security testing solutions offer this option.
 As our director of product marketing notes in a recent blog post, “The security testing serves as a feedback loop for developers and as a gate to stop security defects escaping to production.”

 A recent Forrester report, Show, Don't Tell, Your Developers How To Write Secure Code, states that “the best application security testing tools … now come with good remediation advice for developers.”
 They recommend to “look for tools that include clickable and brief training modules and can be inserted as early into the SDLC as possible, such as spellchecker-like plug-ins to the integrated developer environment (IDE).”

-For example, Veracode Greenlight, an IDE or CI integrated continuous flaw feedback and secure coding education solution, returns scans in seconds, helping you answer the question “is my code secure?”
+For example, Veracode Static Analysis IDE Scan, an IDE or CI integrated continuous flaw feedback and secure coding education solution, returns scans in seconds, helping you answer the question “is my code secure?”